-9. Any such certification of a program shall be effective for a maximum of two years and may be renewed thereafter upon the Commissioner or designee's approval of a renewal application pursuant to the standards and procedures set forth in 115 CMR 5.14(4)(f).
+9. Any such certification of a program shall be effective for a maximum of two years and may be renewed thereafter upon the Commissioner or designee's approval of a renewal application pursuant to the standards and procedures set forth in 115 CMR 5.14A(4)(f).

-10. The performance of a provider certified for Level III interventions may be reviewed as part of the survey required by the Department’s regulations on certification and licensing, 115 CMR 8.00: Certification, Licensing and Enforcement, and shall be further subject to such additional inspections as the Commissioner in his or her discretion deems appropriate.
+10. The performance of a provider certified for Level III Interventions may be reviewed as part of the survey required by the Department’s regulations on certification and licensing, 115 CMR 8.00: Certification, Licensing and Enforcement, and shall be further subject to such additional inspections as the Commissioner in his or her discretion deems appropriate.
 Such Level III certification may be revoked, and the Department may revoke, suspend, limit, refuse to issue or refuse to renew a provider’s Level III certification or license pursuant to 115 CMR 8.33, upon a finding that the conditions for certification are no longer met, as well as for any of the grounds stated at 115 CMR 8.33.

 5.14: continued

-11. A program shall be eligible for consideration for certification for use of Level III Interventions only if, prior to the effective date of 115 CMR 5.14, the program had been using one or more Level III Interventions pursuant to a Behavior Modification plan for one or more clients of the program.
-This restriction on eligibility shall continue in effect indefinitely and shall be modified only by amendment of 115 CMR 5.14.
+11. A program shall be eligible for consideration for certification for use of Level III Interventions only if, prior to the effective date of 115 CMR 5.14A (formerly 115 CMR 5.14), the program had been using one or more Level III Interventions pursuant to a behavior modification plan for one or more clients of the program.
+This restriction on eligibility shall continue in effect indefinitely and shall be modified only by amendment of 115 CMR 5.14A.
 Such amendment shall only be proposed or adopted by the Commissioner in the event that he or she finds that there exists a compelling need for treatment with such Interventions that cannot be met within existing programs or through alternative programs.

-12. When necessary to prevent discontinuity in existing programming or to provide for an emergency, the Commissioner may in his or her discretion provide for the interim certification of a program, provided that the application and review process required for certification by 115 CMR 5.14 shall be initiated and completed as soon as possible thereafter.
+12. When necessary to prevent discontinuity in existing programming or to provide for an emergency, the Commissioner may in his or her discretion provide for the interim certification of a program, provided that the application and review process required for certification by 115 CMR 5.14A shall be initiated and completed as soon as possible thereafter.

-(5) Relationship to ISP Process.
-Behavior Modification treatment plans are subject to the ISP planning requirements of 115 CMR 6.00: Eligibility, Individual Support Planning and Appeals to the following extent only:

-(a) Behavior Modification treatment plans employing Level II and III Interventions are subject to the procedural requirements concerning the development and implementation of individual service plans as set forth in 115 CMR 6.23: Development of Individual Support Plans, the modification of such plans as set forth in 115 CMR 6.25: Modification of Individual Support Plans and the requirements concerning periodic review as set forth at 115 CMR 6.24: Annual Review of Individual Support Plans.
-Furthermore, such plans are subject to ISP appeal as provided for in 115 CMR 6.30 through 6.34.

-(b) Behavior Modification treatment plans employing Level I Interventions are subject to the requirements concerning periodic review as set forth at 115 CMR 6.24: Annual Review of Individual Support Plans and are subject to ISP appeal as provided for in 115 CMR 6.30 through 6.34.

 5.15: Medication

-(1) The use of medications by programs subject to 115 CMR 5.00 is prohibited except as provided in 115 CMR 5.15 or in 115 CMR 5.11 concerning chemical restraints.
+(1) The use of medications by programs subject to 115 CMR 5.00 is prohibited except as provided in 115 CMR 5.15.

 (2) Medication shall not be used by programs subject to 115 CMR 5.00 as punishment, or in quantities that interfere with the individual's habilitation.